alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_B_02_Run_Prompt.md

 Prior Contact Claimed:
 [State Yes or No. If Yes, identify the evidence from this experimental session supporting that claim.]

+Web or Search Used to Answer T01:
+[State Yes, No, or Unknown.
+If Yes, identify exactly what was used.]

+External Retrieval Used to Answer T01:
+[State Yes, No, or Unknown.
+If Yes, identify exactly what was used.]

+Prior Memory Used to Answer T01:
+[State Yes, No, or Unknown.
+If Yes, identify exactly what was used.]

+Materials Outside the Provided Static Packet Used to Answer T01:
+[State Yes, No, or Unknown.
+If Yes, identify exactly what outside material was used.]

 T01 RESPONSE

 1. Established Self: